wessenstam/server-cloud_suite_partner/docs/index.md

 Your instructor can help you "remotely".
 He/she is able to connect to your environment and discuss together where the issue is.
 When he/she connects to your environment the mouse movements are seen on your screen.
 Don't be scared it is not a virus, it's your instructor!!!

 ### General remark
 The screenshots you will see throughout the session are examples!
-They may be correct, but some are not sue to codes that only existed during the creation of the lab
+They may be correct, but some are not due to codes that only existed during the creation of the lab